Battle of Berestechko

-The Battle of Berestechko (Ukrainian: Битва під Берестечком, Polish: Bitwa pod Beresteczkiem; 28 June – 10 July 1651) was fought between the Cossack Hetmanate and Crimean Khanate against the Polish–Lithuanian Commonwealth as a part of the Khmelnytsky Uprising.
+The Battle of Berestechko (28 June – 10 July 1651) (Note: Битва під Берестечком; Bitwa pod Beresteczkiem) was fought between the Cossack Hetmanate and Crimean Khanate against the Polish–Lithuanian Commonwealth as a part of the Khmelnytsky Uprising.
 Near the site of the present-day city of Berestechko in Ukraine forces of the Zaporozhian Cossacks and Crimean Tatars under the command of Hetman Bohdan Khmelnytsky, Otaman Tymofiy Khmelnytsky, Colonels Ivan Bohun and Fylon Dzhalaliy with Khan İslâm III Giray and Tugay Bey, who was killed in the battle, were defeated by the Polish–Lithuanian Commonwealth's forces under the command of the Polish King John II Casimir, Prince Jeremi Wiśniowiecki, Hetmans Marcin Kalinowski and Stanisław Lanckoroński.
-The battle took place in the Volhynian Voivodeship on a hilly plain south of the Styr River.
-The Polish–Lithuanian camp was on the Styr River opposite Berestechko and faced south, towards the Zaporozhian Cossack positions about two kilometers away, with the right flank of the latter covered by the Pliashivka (Pliashova) River and the left flank by Crimean Tatars.
 It is considered to have been among the largest European land battles of the 17th century.

-Armies
+Background

+Local terrain

+The battle took place in the Volhynian Voivodeship on a hilly plain south of the Styr River, in a lowland near the town of Berestechko.
+The Polish–Lithuanian camp was on the Styr River opposite Berestechko and faced south, towards the Zaporozhian Cossack positions about two kilometers away, with the right flank of the Cossacks covered by the Pliashivka (Pliashova) River and the left flank by Crimean Tatars.
+Battle formations of both armies expanded across a frontline reaching the length of 7-8 kilometers.
+The battlefield was flanked by marshes on one side and by a forest on the other.

+Opposing forces

+Poles

 The number of Polish troops is uncertain.
 One of the senior Polish commanders, Duke Bogusław Radziwiłł, wrote that the Crown Army had 80,000 soldiers, which included "40,000 regulars and 40,000 nobles of the levée en masse, accompanied by roughly the same number of various servants, footmen, and such."
 Some modern historians, such as Zbigniew Wójcik, Józef Gierowski, and Władysław Czapliński, have reduced this figure to 60,000–63,000 soldiers.